markcerqueira/markcerqueira.github.com/_posts/2015/2015-05-01-two-year-blogiversary.md

 ---
 layout: post
-title: "Two Year Bloggiversary"
+title: "Two Year Blogiversary"
 description: ""
 category:
 tags: [meta]
 ---

-One year ago I celebrated [my first bloggiversary][1].
-And now -- one year later -- here we are at the two year bloggiversary!
+One year ago I celebrated [my first blogiversary][1].
+And now -- one year later -- here we are at the two year blogiversary!
 It was a busy year for the blog with **58 posts written** and over **13 thousand pageviews**!

 It's also been a busy year in general.
 I [**joined Evernote**][2] in November -- that's HALF A YEAR ago!
 And the fun doesn't stop: I'll be heading off to **Japan for a month** this week and will be visiting family in **Portugal in July**.